edibotopic/qute-start/readme.md

 Buttons are included at the end of the *tasks*, *notes* and *favourites* sections.
 Clicking these buttons will add a correctly formatted element that you can edit.
+(You can also simply copy-paste elements if you wish.)
-Again, you must defocus from this element for the changes to persist.
+Again, you must defocus from any changed element for the changes to persist.

-Note: if you want to use keyboard shortcuts on the homepage (e.g., H, J, K, L movement keys in qutebrowser) you must ensure you are not focused on an editable text element.
+*Note: if you want to use keyboard shortcuts on the homepage (e.g., H, J, K, L movement keys in qutebrowser) you must ensure you are not focused on an editable text element.*
-Simply click just outside the outline that appears when you are text editing and it should work fine.

 You will probably want to create your own page from scratch, however.
 If so, delete mine and rename `template.html` to `index.html`.
+This will give you a skeleton startpage with placeholder text.
-Edit the `index.html` to add different links, styles, etc.
+Edit the new `index.html` to add different links, styles, etc.

 ## Warning

 I wouldn't advise relying on local storage for highly sensitive notes.

-For security, you can periodically `save as` the webpage over the `index.html` to make the changes permanent.
+For security, it might be preferable to `save as` the webpage periodically and replace the `index.html` to make the changes permanent.

-~~In qutebrowser you simply need to type `gd` to invoke the *download* command with the homepage open in the active tab.~~ ~~A prompt will then ask you to find where you want to download the `index.html`.
+~~In qutebrowser you can type `gd` to invoke the *download* command with the homepage open in the active tab.~~ ~~A prompt will then ask you to find where you want to download the `index.html`.
 Choose the `/qute-start/` directory and save over the original file.~~

-*Note: the above *should* work but resulted in my index.html being cleared completely first time around.
-I have since tested again and it worked perfectly, so will try a few more times before recommending.*

-This functionality might be incorporated as a button in the future if it doesn't clutter the page.
+**I'm not sure yet if this preserves local changes** and the functionality might be incorporated as a button in the future if it doesn't clutter the page.

 ## Limitations